sepulzera/SimpleSyncScript/README.md

 * Copying data over ssh.
 (The script would need be to extended to provide this functionality.)
 * Copying data from or to NAS.
 (May work if mounted into the FS, but untested.)

-Copying data from or to encrypted drives should work, provided that the drive is mounted and unlocked.
+Copying data from or to encrypted drives works, as long as that the drive is mounted and unlocked.

 ## Diving deeper into rsync